 Final night dinner.
 Rosemarie from the Athens Center at far left.

 This is the house I want to buy.
 Fantastic view of the city from that balcony.
 Of course, it probably has no power or heat and a family of raccoons living in the kitchen, but once I get it you can come and stay for free-as long as you help fix it up.
+Well, that was the dream anyway.
+Then I got a good look at it: mold, every single room opens to the outside.
+I have to keep looking.

 The trip is for you the students, not for me.
 But -- hundreds of hours of work go into each trip that you don't see.
 It may look effortless but that's because of all that advance work.
 I was so grateful for Alyssa's contributions - many of which were not seen by you either.